treeverse/lakeFS/design/staging-with-a-queue.md

 * Verify the range of staging tokens is a prefix of the list of staging tokens, fail otherwise.
 * Drop the staging tokens from the list of pending staging tokens.
 * Update the head ref to point at the commit ID.

+If verification fails, it is safe for the proposer immediately to restart from "State update on receiving a commit announcement", changing the parent commit ID to the latest ref and recomputing staging tokens.

 ## Comparison with the LSM-based family of solutions